graphql/graphql-over-http/ROADMAP.md

 ## Stages

 The process of writing this specification may proceed according this rough outline of stages.
-We are currently in the _Preliminary Stage_.
+We are currently in the _Proposal Stage_.

 ### Stage 0: Preliminary